itbarsoum99/portfolio/README.md

 Web developer, app designer, visual designer, logos, branding, data analysis & visualization, scripting, and more!
 I'm a 15-year-old front-end developer and freelancer from N.C., U.S.

+"Do not go gentle into that good night. / Rage, rage against the dying of the light."  -Dylan Thomas

 ## the site of course

 ### versions